Time elapsed: 2w2d

 The nobleman wasted his money again, his daughters were gone, and now he and his wife were alone.

-It seems that the nobleman now has three sons-in-law who are knights that are sometimes forced to transform into terrible creatures.
+It seems that the nobleman now has three sons-in-law: knights that are under a curse through which they sometimes transform into terrible creatures.
 That gives us some new records to create, along with a new graph table to represent their relations.
-These three knights all have their own properties too, castles that are much nicer than the nobleman’s empty one.
+These three knights all have their own properties too, castles that are much nicer than the nobleman's empty one.

 Note that SurrealDB recognizes with the id field that we are specifying our own IDs, and doesn't generate a random id in this case.

-INSERT lets you create multiple relations at a time too, by changing INSERT to INSERT RELATION .
-The query will work as long as you include a minimum of which record is in and which record is out .
-Here is how we could have used INSERT RELATION to create the parent_of relations in the last chapter:
+INSERT lets you create multiple relations at a time too, by changing INSERT to INSERT RELATION.
+The query will work as long as you indicate which record is in and which record is out.
+Here is how we could have used INSERT RELATION to create two of the parent_of relations in the last chapter:

-Besides happening inside a single query, INSERT RELATION is particularly nice if you want to create a complex and/or dynamic ID for the record, which the RELATE statement isn’t clever enough to parse.
+Besides happening inside a single query, INSERT RELATION is particularly nice if you need to use dynamic input for the query which a RELATE statement isn't clever enough to parse.

 Both CREATE and INSERT will return an error if a record of the same ID already exists.

-However, INSERT comes with an interesting clause called ON DUPLICATE KEY UPDATE that lets you instruct SurrealDB what to do in case it finds a duplicate.
+However, INSERT comes with an interesting clause called ON DUPLICATE KEY UPDATE that lets you decide what to do in case it finds a duplicate.

 Let's imagine that we are keeping track of the population of the towns nearby.
 Here is the data for the town of Toria as of their year 424:

-Ten years later, perhaps Aeon’s project is going well and the towns are growing.
-Our INSERT INTO contains some new data, but we’d like to keep the old data around too.
-We can do this by using += to add the current data to a new field called historical_data .
-But the field names population and year are the same in both the existing and the new record.
+Ten years later, perhaps Aeon's project is going well and the towns are growing.
+Our INSERT INTO contains some new data, but we'd like to keep the old data around too.
+We can do this by using += to add the current data to a new field called historical_data.
+But the field names population and year are in both the existing and the new record.
 What can we do?

-Fortunately, INSERT gives us access to the new record through the parameter $input .
+Fortunately, INSERT gives us access to the input for the new record through the parameter $input.
 We can use this to access the fields of the record we were trying to insert, putting the data into the record that already exists in the database.

 Perfect!